Physical Therapy Treatments For Levator Ani Syndrome

 Levator ani syndrome occurs when the levator ani muscles are short, contracted, and weak.

-Due to this weakness, the muscles can’t support proper blood flow to the surrounding structures and ultimately results in an inflammatory response.
+Due to this weakness, the muscles can’t support proper blood flow to the surrounding structures, and ultimately results in an inflammatory response.

 The exact cause of weakened levator ani muscles is currently unknown.

-Factors that may contribute to levator ani syndrome include:
+However, factors that may contribute to levator ani syndrome include:

 • Not urinating or passing stool when needed